 - Unsplash – A great source of free usable images

-- Canva* – Canva is free to use and has lots of free images available and also has a paid version which I now use which has tons of free images and high quality paid ones starting from $1.
+- Canva – Canva is free to use and has lots of free images available and they also have a paid version which I now use.
+You’ll get tons of free images and high-quality paid ones starting from $1.

 Paid Stock Photos

-Free stock photos are great, but you will notice the same images you are using pop up other blogs and in social media.
+Free stock photos are great, however, you will often notice the same images you are using pop up on other blogs and on social media.